Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Reproducibility Studies

 \subsection{Unreported Hyper-parameters Impedes Reproduction}

-Some experiments did not report the full setup, which impedes the reproduction of results.
+Some experiments did not report the full experimental setup impeding the reproduction of results.
 For example, the embeddings in the ConvKB experiments have been pre-trained based on TransE.
-However, the batch size for training TransE has not been reported, which can have a significant effect on the results, as previously discussed.
-Furthermore, we could not reproduce the results for HolE on FB15K.
-The apparent reason is that we could not find the hyper-parameter setting for FB15K, such that we used the same setting as for WN18 which we found in the accompanying implementation.
+However, the batch size for training TransE has not been reported, which can significantly affect the results, as previously discussed.
+Furthermore, we obtained a high deviation for the reported results for HolE on FB15K.
+The apparent reason is that we could not find the hyper-parameter setting for FB15K, such that we used the same setting as for WN18, which we found in the accompanying implementation.